vishykaranth/vishykaranth.github.io/contents/topics/system-design/case-study/designing-url-shortening-service.md

 #### Database Schema
 ![](url-shortening-database-design.png)
-- What kind of database should we use?
+- What kind of database should we use ?
     - Since we anticipate storing billions of rows,
     - and we don’t need to use relationships between objects – a NoSQL key-value store like DynamoDB, Cassandra or Riak is a better choice.
     - A NoSQL choice would also be easier to scale.
 Please see SQL vs NoSQL for more details.